graphpaperpress/Sell-Media/README.md

 ## Changelog ##

+= 2.0.6 =
+* Hotfix for users with PHP versions older than 5.3.

 ### 2.0.5 ###
 * New Feature: Search widget.
 * New Feature: Keywords saved with attachments, improves search results.